nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * Can type fast
 * Prefers typing to mouse interactions
 * Is reasonably comfortable using CLI apps
+* Needs to view where each applicant is in the hiring pipeline

 **Value proposition**:
-* Manage contacts faster than a typical mouse/GUI driven app
+* Manage applicants faster than a typical mouse/GUI driven app
-* One command and the email will be sent to all recipient
-* Stores all correspondence with the candidate for easy access and viewing
+* Schedule interviews for different applicants and match them to different positions
 * End to end seamless administration for talent management